martin26/Diablo-II--Vanilla-Frosting/README.txt

 - Experience Ratio has been fixed to not diminish starting from level 70.
 	* Meaning you will always get 100% off the monster experience.

+- The number of players in a game decreased from 8 to 4 like Diablo 1 and Diablo 3.
+Select your members wisely.
+	* This includes the /players command as well.

 - Experience received from killing monsters has been doubled.
+	* This also helps balance out the drop from 8 players to 4 players.

 - The maximum level is now 100.

 - Ladder Runewords are now enabled and can be used on Single Player.

 - All map sizes (outside, and dungeons) are back to pre-1.10 style; which means that they are the same size as the normal difficulty.
 Small and comfortable.

-- The number of players in a game decreased from 8 to 4 like Diablo 1 and Diablo 3.
-Select your members wisely.
-	* This includes the /players command as well.

 - You can now run multiple clients of Diablo II.